 Day Trip to Versailles by Bike

-Versailles by bike is a fun way to spend a day out of Paris, combining sightseeing and some exercise.
-Visit Versailles Palace and kilometers and kilometers of trails laid out for French monarchs from the comfort of your bike!
+A Versailles bicycle tour is a fun way to spend a day out of Paris, combining exercise and sightseeing.
+Visit Versailles Palace and kilometers of trails laid out for French monarchs from the comfort of your bike!

-The Gardens of Versailles were considered as important as the Palace, that’s why King Louis XIV entrusted André Le Notre, a reputed landscape designer, with the design of the Gardens.
-Versailles Gardens feature 200,000 trees, 50 fountains, and a 5.57km canal.
-Believe me, you will want to explore these wonderful gardens as much as you can!
+Versailles Estate includes the Palace, Trianons, formal gardens, and a forest.
+Versailles gardens and forest feature 200,000 trees, 50 fountains, and a 5.57km canal.
+Believe me; you will want to explore the Versailles Estate as much as you can!

 Why a Versailles Bike Tour is a Good Idea

-The Versailles Estate was built with traveling by horseback in mind so the spread-out grounds are much more manageable on two wheels.
-A 30-minute hike on foot is cut down to five by bike, allowing the visitor to see much more and without wondering where the next bench is.
+The Versailles Estate was built with traveling by horseback in mind, so the spread-out grounds are much more manageable on two wheels.
+A 30-minute hike on foot is cut down to five by bike, allowing you to see much more without wondering where the next bench is.

-Versailles by bike is easy!
-The Versailles Estate is totally flat so you don’t need to be an experienced biker or super fit to enjoy a Versailles bike tour.
+Versailles by bike tour is easy!
+The Versailles Estate is totally flat, so you don’t need to be an experienced biker or super fit to enjoy a Versailles bike tour.

 How to Visit Versailles by Bike